rrDumpTruck/Obsidian.Vault/Ideas.md

 Social Hubs)

-New religion based on a twisted version of the overworld gods, initial lore coming from a old crazy seeming homeless man.

 Radigan is missing since bombings, having only occasionionally shown her self at other major political events very briefly.